-When working with an AFCI (Arc Fault Circuit Interrupting) breaker, or an RCD - then a small change is needed from the specified installation guide to prevent the breaker tripping.
-In these situations the AFCI (RCD) breaker is comparing the neutral line returned current from the outgoing live current.
-When there's a mis-match, then the breaker should trip as that'd indicate a circuit issue related to safety.
+When working with an AFCI (Arc Fault Circuit Interrupters) breaker, or an RCD - then a small change is needed from the specified installation guide to prevent the breaker tripping.
+In these situations, the AFCI (RCD) breaker is comparing the neutral line returned current from the outgoing live current.
+When there's a mismatch, then the breaker should trip as that'd indicate a circuit issue related to safety.
 By moving the White wire from the wire-harness (device neutral) over to the circuit-neutral line of the AFCI (RCD) breaker that the Black wire from the wire-harness is attached to, that should complete the circuit as needed to prevent the AFCI from tripping.
-If you're running into any issues about this installation scenario, feel free to reach out to the Customer Support team.
+If you're running into any issues with this installation scenario, feel free to reach out to the Customer Support team.

 A photo to show the circuit line, circuit neutral and neutral bus bar wire terminals on an AFCI breaker.